The Goal of Learning Support:

 The key component to the program is COMMUNICATION between student, parents and teachers.

-The cost is $25 per session.
-Rates for Lower School Learning Support differ from MS/US.
-The cost is $20/session.
+The rate for Learning Support for grades 1-5 is $20 per session and $25 per session for students in grades 6-12.
 To participate in Learning Support, please complete and return the Learning Support Participation Acknowledgement which will be made available via the Lion Portal.

 Learning Support Addresses: